appsmithorg/appsmith-docs/quick-start/heroku.md

 # Heroku
-You can quickly set up Appsmith with Heroku to explore product functionality.
+You can quickly set up Appsmith with Heroku to check your product functionality.
 ## Heroku Installation

 * Sign up for a free account on Heroku